The virtual fundamental class for the moduli space of surfaces of general type: Moduli stack of index one covers

 \section{Moduli stack of index one covers}

-In this section we construct an obstruction theory on the moduli stack $M^{\ind}:=\overline{M}^{\ind, G}_{K^2, \chi, N}$ of index one covers over one connected component $M=\overline{M}^{G}_{K^2, \chi, N}$ of the moduli stack of s.l.c. surfaces with a finite group $G$-action.
+In this section we construct an obstruction theory on the moduli stack $M_N^{\ind}:=\overline{M}^{\ind}_{K^2, \chi, N}$ of index one covers over one connected component $M_N=\overline{M}_{K^2, \chi, N}$ of the moduli stack of s.l.c. surfaces.
 The obstruction theory is not perfect in general, but in some nice situation such that there is no higher obstruction spaces for the s.l.c. surfaces the obstruction theory is perfect.